 the production decline rate of an oil or gas field after all measures have been taken to maximise production.
 It is the aggregation of all the production increases and declines of new and mature oil or gas fields in a particular region.

-includes crude oil, condensates, natural gas liquids, refinery feedstocks and additives, other hydrocarbons (including emulsified oils, synthetic crude oil, mineral oils extracted from bituminous minerals such as oil shale, bituminous sand and oils from CTL and GTL) and petroleum products (refinery gas, ethane, LPG, aviation gasoline, motor gasoline, jet fuels, kerosene, gas/diesel oil, heavy fuel oil, naphtha, white spirit, lubricants, bitumen, paraffin waxes and petroleum coke).
+as defined by the IEA, includes crude oil, condensates, natural gas liquids, refinery feedstocks and additives, other hydrocarbons (including emulsified oils, synthetic crude oil, mineral oils extracted from bituminous minerals such as oil shale, bituminous sand and oils from CTL and GTL) and petroleum products (refinery gas, ethane, LPG, aviation gasoline, motor gasoline, jet fuels, kerosene, gas/diesel oil, heavy fuel oil, naphtha, white spirit, lubricants, bitumen, paraffin waxes and petroleum coke).

 instruments that convey the rights, but not the obligation to engage in a future transaction on an underlying security or in a future contract.

-This term covers the use of energy by transformation industries and the energy losses in converting primary energy into a form that can be used in the final consuming sectors.
+IEA use of this term covers the use of energy by transformation industries and the energy losses in converting primary energy into a form that can be used in the final consuming sectors.
 It includes losses by gas works, petroleum refineries, coal and gas transformation and liquefaction.
 It also includes energy used in coal mines, in oil and gas extraction and in electricity and heat

-includes geothermal, solar, wind, tide/wave/ocean energy for electricity generation.
+as the term is used by the IEA, include geothermal, solar, wind, tide/wave/ocean energy for electricity generation.
 The direct use of geothermal and solar heat is also included in this category.

 fuel use in electricity plants, heat plants and combined heat and power (CHP) plants.
 Both main activity producer plants and small plants that produce fuel for their own use (autoproducers) are included.